Image

 Phase 3

-• Participants will visit the clinic every 6 months for bone checks.
+• Participants have check-ups every 6 months for bone health.

 Study details